Freyte/Image_Capture/README.md

 Main.c

-The camera takes and processes directly the buffer to BMP format and generate the image.bmp (8bits) Grey scales.
+The camera takes and processes directly the buffer to BMP format and generates the image.bmp (8bits) Grey scales.

-Make sure to have at the same levels these folders to generate correcly the .uf2 format.
+Make sure to have at the same levels these folders to obtain a correct .uf2 format.

 -pico_sdk